 The Cystic Fibrosis Foundation is aggressively pursuing potential treatments for people with CF who will not benefit from drugs known as modulators, which correct the malfunctioning cystic fibrosis transmembrane conductance regulator (CFTR) protein.

-Around 7 percent of people with cystic fibrosis in the U.S. have nonsense and other rare mutations that do not produce cystic fibrosis transmembrane conductance regulator (CFTR) protein.
+Around 7 percent of people with cystic fibrosis in the U.S. have two nonsense and other rare mutations that do not produce cystic fibrosis transmembrane conductance regulator (CFTR) protein.
 Because these individuals do not produce the protein, they cannot benefit from CFTR modulators that correct the protein.
 They will need different therapies to fix the underlying cause of their disease.

 The Cystic Fibrosis Foundation is supporting many scientific approaches to develop new treatments for this population through the Nonsense and Rare Mutations Research and Therapeutics Initiative, an initiative to advance research by academic institutions and biotech and pharmaceutical companies focused exclusively on creating therapies for people who have rare and nonsense mutations that do not produce CFTR proteins.
 These approaches include developing treatments that override premature stop mutations and repairing or replacing the CFTR-encoded messenger ribonucleic acid (mRNA) or deoxyribonucleic acid (DNA) that is used as a template to create the CFTR protein.